 You can paint these vanity cages as well to create a new look!

 Next up was the mirror.
 I wanted to add a frame around it and had used MirrorMate Frames in another bathroom the year before.
 I loved how easy it was to install and decided to use them again but try a black frame this time!

 You follow the directions on their website to get the proper measurements.
 Pick your frame (they have so many to choose from) and the website will prompt you how to get it ordered.
 I chose the Highline Slim Midnight Black frame here.
 Once it comes you will have simple directions of how to put it together.
 Then you mount it on.
 It takes only minutes my friends!
 Check out the MirrorMate Frames website here.

 I then hung some custom made signs that Oh Sweet Skye made for me.
 I order the “Good Morning Beautiful” and “Hey There Handsome” signs in gray base, white words, and dark stain.
+They are perfect for a master bathroom.
 Search under BATHROOM on their website here to find these ones.

 Last up was the DIY towel rack that I wanted.
 I have made this same rack in two other bathrooms and it is simple and inexpensive.
 It is made out of a 1×3 primed MDF board from The Home Depot.
 Cut the board to the length you need and then paint it.
 Mine was 3 feet long and I used Alabaster White from Sherwin-Williams.

 I mark my studs (see how to use a stud finder here) to see if I can drill the screws into them.
 If they do not fall in the places that I need them, I use anchors.
 Before installing I mark where I want my hooks to go.
 Then I pre-drill the 3 inch screws into the boards so the end is sticking out of the back.
 I then hold it onto the wall in the place I want it (using a level) and gentle push in.
 This marks where my anchors need to go.